G

 Innovation & Technology Leadership

-Research & Development Focus: Garmin maintains a strong emphasis on research and development, driven by a close partnership between its engineering and manufacturing teams.
-The company is committed to increasing innovative design and development of new products to expand its reach in existing consumer and aviation markets, as well as new auto OEM programs and active lifestyle markets.
-Core technology areas include advanced GPS and multi-GNSS capabilities, Iridium satellite communication, wrist-based biometrics, AMOLED displays, ECG applications, solar charging, comprehensive mapping, LTE connectivity, Garmin Pay, high-resolution sonar (LiveScope), Doppler radar (MotionScope), and advanced aviation safety systems (Autoland, Smart Glide, Smart Rudder Bias system).
+Research & Development Focus: Garmin Ltd. places a strong emphasis on R&D, driven by a close partnership between its engineering and manufacturing teams.
+The Company's product innovations are spearheaded by a diverse engineering and development staff, including industrial, software, electrical, mechanical, and cartographic engineers.
+Garmin Ltd. is committed to increasing innovative design and development to expand its offerings in existing consumer and aviation markets, as well as new auto OEM programs and active lifestyle markets.
+In 2025, R&D expenditure totaled $1.13 billion, representing 15.5% of revenue, supported by approximately 6,500 R&D employees worldwide.

-Intellectual Property Portfolio: As of December 28, 2024, Garmin holds over 1,970 patents worldwide and more than 1,190 trademark registrations.
-The company regularly files patent applications to protect its proprietary technologies and trademarks.
-Garmin also relies on licenses of intellectual property for use in its business.
-The company faces ongoing risks of third-party claims of intellectual property infringement and has been a defendant in patent infringement lawsuits.
+Intellectual Property Portfolio: As of December 27, 2025, Garmin Ltd. holds over 2,100 patents worldwide and more than 1,290 trademark registrations.
+The Company actively files and prosecutes patent applications to protect its proprietary technologies and relies on a combination of patents, copyrights, trademarks, trade secrets, confidentiality agreements, and licensing arrangements.

 Leadership & Governance